-- economic growth in most of the selected countries: shown by the analysis of the economic development of individual examined countries and the growth of international trade, the expected GDP growth in China is at 6 % and Turkey at 3 %, - increase in the number of goods transported from/to the EU 28 countries (including a share of the Amber RFC countries) from the selected countries: results from the analysis of trade between the Amber RFC countries and the selected countries.
-The analysis showed general growth in the import and export of goods within the selected countries, e.g. the increase in import from Turkey to the Amber RFC countries from 968 000 tons in 2010 to 1 421 000 tons in 2016. - increase in demand for transport services from China, Ukraine and Russia: affected by the trade between the Amber RFC countries and the selected countries, economic development of selected countries and consumption of the Amber RFC countries (results from the economic analysis show increase of consumption in chapter of TMS: Economic analysis), - growth of international trade of the Amber RFC countries with Serbia, and sufficient increase in demand for transport services from Serbia: confirmed by the growth of trade, imports of 1 839 000 tons of goods from Serbia in 2016 to the Amber RFC countries and exports of 2 336 000 tons goods from the Amber RFC countries to Serbia, - requirement of fast, reliable and safe transport of goods from non-EU countries to the Amber RFC countries as well as from EU countries: affected by the higher value of the goods transported, required to keep the punctuality in arrival times, motivation of shift of transport performances from water to rail freight transport,
+- economic growth in most of the selected countries: shown by the analysis of the economic development of individual examined countries and the growth of international trade, the expected GDP growth in China is at 6 % and Turkey at 3%, - increase in the number of goods transported from/to the EU 28 countries (including a share of the RFC Amber countries) from the selected countries: results from the analysis of trade between the RFC Amber countries and the selected countries.
+The analysis showed general growth in the import and export of goods within the selected countries, e.g. the increase in import from Turkey to the RFC Amber countries from 968 000 tons in 2010 to 1 421 000 tons in 2016. - increase in demand for transport services from China, Ukraine and Russia: affected by the trade between the RFC Amber countries and the selected countries, economic development of selected countries and consumption of the RFC Amber countries (results from the economic analysis show increase of consumption in chapter of TMS: Economic analysis), - growth of international trade of the RFC Amber countries with Serbia, and sufficient increase in demand for transport services from Serbia: confirmed by the growth of trade, imports of 1 839 000 tons of goods from Serbia in 2016 to the RFC Amber countries and exports of 2 336 000 tons goods from the RFC Amber countries to Serbia, - requirement of fast, reliable and safe transport of goods from non-EU countries to the RFC Amber countries as well as from EU countries: affected by the higher value of the goods transported, required to keep the punctuality in arrival times, motivation of shift of transport performances from water to rail freight transport,

-- sufficient potential for international rail transport from/to the selected countries from the EU 28 countries (including a share of the Amber RFC countries): confirmed by the gradual increase in number of goods transported within the selected countries and the EU countries, - strategic importance of the Amber RFC for transport flows in Eastern Asia Central Europe route: results from the geographical routing of the Amber RFC and technical condition of the railway lines, - lowest transport potential for the Amber RFC can be expected from/to Belarus: shown by the results of import and export analysis via Belarus there is no significant importance of land (rail) connection with Russia and Asia, - import of goods to the EU countries from the analysed countries has a generally increasing trend and such a trend can be expected also in the future, based on the GDP development in the analysed countries.
+- sufficient potential for international rail transport from/to the selected countries from the EU 28 countries (including a share of the RFC Amber countries): confirmed by the gradual increase in number of goods transported within the selected countries and the EU countries, - strategic importance of the RFC Amber for transport flows in Eastern Asia Central Europe route: results from the geographical routing of the RFC Amber and technical condition of the railway lines, - lowest transport potential for the RFC Amber can be expected from/to Belarus: shown by the results of import and export analysis via Belarus there is no significant importance of land (rail) connection with Russia and Asia, - import of goods to the EU countries from the analysed countries has a generally increasing trend and such a trend can be expected also in the future, based on the GDP development in the analysed countries.

-3.7 Graphical representation of Amber RFC - Proposal of corridor routing
+3.8 Graphical representation of RFC Amber - Proposal of corridor routing

-All analysed data, from which the results and conclusions presented in the TMS main chapters were subsequently defined, were necessary to define exactly the Amber RFC routing and to divide all proposed lines into the principal, diversionary and connecting lines of the established corridor.
-The following figure shows a proposal of the Amber RFC routing.
+All analysed data, from which the results and conclusions presented in the TMS main chapters were subsequently defined, were necessary to define exactly the RFC Amber routing and to divide all proposed lines into the principal, diversionary and connecting lines of the established corridor.
+The following figure shows the RFC Amber routing.